pasindupurnamal98/Diabetes-Risk-Prediction-Model/README.md

 • Using several alternative models, preprocessing techniques, and evaluation methods to select the most suitable model to make predictions.

-• the dassification models we used:
+• The Classification models we used:
 1. Naive Bayes
 3. Logistic Regression models.